What time should my wedding ceremony start?

 Reception Length: Including cocktail hour, the average reception lasts around 4 hrs before the majority of guests have left.

-Behind the Scenes, top secret info: Those beautiful couples photos you see?
-They are usually taken hours BEFORE the ceremony (a first look) or an hour or two AFTER the ceremony.
-Those perfect photos of the bride?
-Those are often a completely separate Bridal photoshoot done WEEKS before the wedding.
+Behind the Scenes, top secret info: Those beautiful sunset wedding photos you see?
+They are usually taken an hour or two AFTER the ceremony.

 Guest Experience: The #1 complaint guests have about weddings is waiting for photos after the ceremony (when all the photos occur AFTER the ceremony).
-That’s one of the reasons we encourage cocktail hour with snacks, opening the buffet during photos, or providing some cool games or entertainment during this time.
+HANGRY guests leave earlier, so delaying dinner time past 7 pm will leave you with frustrated (or drunk and frustrated) guests.
+YIKES.
+We encourage cocktail hour with snacks, opening the buffet during photos, or providing some cool games or entertainment during this time.

 Okay, now you know all the factors involved, what’s next?